hifirworks/hifir/libhifir/README.md

 - `${PREFIX}/lib/libhifir_i32.{so,a}`: These are shared and static libraries for 32-bit integer builds.
 - `${PREFIX}/lib/libhifir_i64.{so,a}`: These are shared and static libraries for 64-bit integer builds.

 To use 64-bit library, set `-DLIBHIFIR_INT_SIZE=64` while compiling your program, such as

 ```console
 cc -DLIBHIFIR_INT_SIZE=64 my_prog.c -lhifir_i64
 ```

+Note that by default, `libhifir` uses 64-bit integer for `ind_start` array in HIF and sparse matrices for both 32-bit and 64-bit integer builds.
+In other words, 32-bit and 64-bit integer builds only affect the index array in sparse matrices and HIF preconditioners.
+To use 32-bit `ind_start` array, one needs to build `libhifir` and compile his/her programs with macro `-DLIBHIF_INDPTR_SIZE=32`.

 ## Examples ##